vamshi-indla/Document_Retrieval/README.md

 ./env_setup.sh
 ```
 ## Traditional Method for Document Retrieval
-Searching is done in four stages in classical search engines:

-Document indexing: Simply index documents :)
-Term weighting: Importance of the terms used within the document are calculated with the help of term frequency.
-Similarity coefficients: Documents and queries are represented by vectors of term weight.
-Retrieval: Retrieval is done by cosine similarity.

 ### Approach
 1. Convert PDFs to Text (doc_to_text.py)
   1.1 Preprocess the data
 2. Index the documents using inverse-index
-3. Query the search terms
-  3.1 Keyword search
-  3.2 Collabrative filtering approach
-  3.2 Semantic search
- 4. Ranking the results
+3. Term weighting: Importance of the terms used within the document are calculated with the help of term frequency.
+4. Similarity coefficients: Documents and queries are represented by vectors of term weight.
+5. Retrieval: Retrieval is done by cosine similarity.

 ### Disadvantages
 Term mismatch is the most concerning problem for effective information retrieval.
 In that, there are multiple kinds of problems namely: